 Additional analyses demonstrated that fear extinction learning requires that Crh neurons reduce their expression of a regulatory gene named CREB, which codes for a protein called cAMP response-element binding protein.
 Indeed, overexpression of CREB in Crh neurons in mice increased their fear response.

-“CREB is well known to be involved in learning and memory, and these data suggest that it may act as a molecular switch that regulates expression of fear and its extinction,” said co-senior author Kerry J. Ressler, MD, PhD, McLean’s chief scientific officer, chief of McLean’s Center of Excellence in Depression and Anxiety Disorders, and co-director of the Silvio O. Conte Center for Stress Peptide Advanced Research, Education & Dissemination (SPARED) at McLean Hospital.
+“CREB is well known to be involved in learning and memory, and these data suggest that it may act as a molecular switch that regulates expression of fear and its extinction,” said co-senior author Kerry J. Ressler, MD, PhD, McLean’s chief scientific officer, chief of McLean’s Division of Depression and Anxiety Disorders, and co-director of the Silvio O. Conte Center for Stress Peptide Advanced Research, Education & Dissemination (SPARED) at McLean Hospital.

 Targeting CREB expression in Crh neurons in the brain’s amygdala may provide a better understanding of the mechanisms behind fear-based psychiatric illnesses and represent a promising treatment strategy.